rayaman/multi/Documentation.md

 The connect feature has some syntax sugar to it as seen below
 - `link = conn(FUNCTION func, [STRING name nil], [NUMBER #conns+1])`
+- `combinedconn = conn1 + conn2` — A combined connection is triggered when all connections are triggered.
+See example [here](#coroutine-based-threading-cbt)

 Example:
 ```lua